10UWP/The-UWP-Tools-List/README.md

 [IconCreatorForUWP](https://github.com/JuniperPhoton/IconCreatorForUWP) IconCreator helps you (developers) create icons of you UWP apps.
 Just simply import your .png icon file and click the start button.

-# Frameworks

-[MVVM-Sidekick](https://github.com/waynebaby/MVVM-Sidekick) A Modern light-weight MVVM framework based on RX and Await

-[MugenMvvmToolkit](https://github.com/MugenMvvmToolkit/MugenMvvmToolkit) Mugen MVVM Toolkit makes it easier to develop cross-platform application using the Model-View-ViewModel design pattern.
-The Mugen MVVM Toolkit makes extensive use of Portable Class Libraries to provide maintainable cross platform C# native applications.

-[mvvmlight](https://github.com/timdetering/mvvmlight) Git mirror of GalaSoft MVVM Light Toolkit (https://mvvmlight.codeplex.com/)

-[Prism](https://github.com/PrismLibrary/Prism) Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, Windows 10 UWP, and Xamarin Forms.

-[Caliburn.Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) A small, yet powerful framework, designed for building applications across all XAML platforms.
-Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability. http://caliburnmicro.com/

-[Okra App Framework](https://github.com/OkraFramework/Okra.Core) The Okra App Framework is designed to support the development of .Net Windows Store applications, in particular those following the MVVM pattern. http://okraframework.github.io

 # Database